heterophyllus/lens-drawing/README.md

 ## Usage

 ### 1. Using the module
-Each of the modules can be used in any codes like the following example.
+Each of the modules works by itself in any codes like the following example.

 ```python
 # single surface plot